-Borrowed players

-Borrowed players can only be used during the Regular Season, not for Playo s.
+Borrowed players Borrowed players can only be used during the Regular

+Season, not for Playoff's.

 Teams intending to use borrowed players must follow a specific approval process.
 This involves getting approval from the league, the borrowed player's manager, and the opposing manager.
 The opposing manager can agree to which borrowed player can play and where their position must be in the game, if chosen by the opponent.

-- The players you borrow cannot replace players from your team. - Borrowed players can only be used if a team has eight (8) players or less and needs to field ten players.
-If the team's players show up during the game, they must replace the borrowed players at the end of the half-inning being played. - If the team can only field nine players or less, they will only have an automatic out if they are missing women.
-(7 men 2 women = 1 automatic out, or 7 men 1 woman = 2 automatic outs).
-No women will result in a forfeit. - If and when roster players arrive, they must replace borrowed players.
-Men for men and women for women.
-Unless the borrowing team has four or more women, a roster man can replace the 4th(or 5th) woman.
+The players you borrow cannot replace players from your team.
+Borrowed players can only be used if a team has eight (8) players or less and needs to field ten players.
+If the team's players show up during the game, they must replace the borrowed players at the end of the half-inning being played.
+If a team has only 8 players, they will have one automatic out in the lineup.